EmmanuelCollegeStudentUnion/ecsu-web/content/info/gym.md

 title: Emma Gym
 ---

 The college gym is located in the basement of 22 Parkside.
-For any gym related enquiries please contact the [Buildings &amp; Services Officer](building_services_officer.html).
+For any gym related enquiries please contact the [Buildings & Services Officer](/exec/building_services_officer).

 ### Gym Inductions